johnmoxon/johnmoxon.github.io/_posts/2021-02-15-start-your-passion-project-immediately.md

 It's not for a lack of ideas, I've mapped out many topics I intend to cover and give back to the industry that has given me so much.
 But today writing is difficult, unnatural, sentences do not flow freely.
 It therefore seems fitting to talk about starting new things.

-There are endless articles that do a much better job of covering why it's hard to start something genuinely new. \[article 1] and \[article 2] are insightful and vulnerable pieces that highlight why fear is such a factor for us.
+There are endless articles that do a much better job of covering why it's [hard to start something genuinely new](https://findlink.com). **No longer makes sense - edit** Insightful and vulnerable pieces that highlight why fear is such a factor for us.
 But what if the thing that is hard to start is something you are already good at?
 Perhaps even paid for?

 I'm talking about passion projects, take all that skill, training and experience that you lend to your employer every day, and do the same but for you.